loyada/typedpy/docs/serialization.rst

 Fast Serialization
 ==================
-Typedpy offers significantly faster version of serialization.
-In internal profiling it is roughly 5 times faster.
+Typedpy offers a significantly faster version of serialization.
+Using internal profiling it is roughly 4-5 times faster.

 However, it requires more setup.
-First, you need tomark the Structure class by FastSerializable.
+First, you need to mark the Structure class by FastSerializable.

 Then, tell Typedpy to implement an optimized serializer, by calling create_serializer(<your class>).
 For example: